 As the number of cyberattacks increased so did the demand for cybersecurity professionals.
 To fill the gap, the Harvard Extension School (HES) has established the Cybersecurity Graduate Program, which offers a strong foundation and detailed technical knowledge in security, privacy and cryptography.

-The Gazette recently spoke to Bruce Huang, director of the HES Cybersecurity Graduate Program in Information Technology, who will lead the new degree program.
+The Gazette recently spoke to Bruce Huang, director of Graduate Programs in Technology, who leads the new degree program.

 GAZETTE: There have been several very high-profile ransomware attacks on major organizations recently.
 What are some key things companies can do to protect themselves from these kinds of attacks?